BourgondAries/eighty/readme.md

 ## Operations ##

-Eighty breaks only on spaces or paragraphs.
+Eighty breaks only on spaces or paragraphs. proper tabs.
-Eighty will ignore lines beginning with proper tabs.
 These lines must form proper paragraphs.
 Paragraphs are designated using two newlines.

 	Paragraph one